KoomeA/KoomeA/README.md

-## Hello! my name is Edward Kome, and am a DEveloper.
+## Hello! my name is Edward Kome, and am a Developer.

 ### Welcome to my world!